 Established Investigator Awards (EIA)

 New for 2014 is the identification of scientific topics that address unmet clinical needs in melanoma research, which were identified through a series of meetings of multidisciplinary experts from the MRF Scientific Advisory Board and Breakthrough Consortium (see details below).
 Applicants are encouraged to address these questions in their proposed applications.
-The STPs provide funding between $100,000 (expected level of funding to individual established investigator) and $250,000 (expected level of funding to small teams of researchers) per award, per year, for two years.
-A minimum of 2 team based STPs are expected to be funded in 2014.
+The Team Awards will provide funding between $100,000 (expected level of funding to individual established investigator) and $250,000 (expected level of funding to small teams of researchers) per award, per year, for two years.
 The use of relevant genetic models and human derived tumor samples is highly encouraged.
-STP applications must address one of the 6 highlighted topics listed below.
+All STP applications must address one of the 6 highlighted topics listed below.
 STP applications should demonstrate how the proposed studies will answer the unmet need.
 Applicants that are proposing a team effort must demonstrate the respective contribution of each researcher for the team effort.

 The unmet needs in melanoma research selected for STPs in 2014 are:

 - Identifying mechanisms and respective therapeutic strategies in less common molecular subsets of melanoma

 - Metastases: Dormancy and metastatic progression

 - CNS Metastases: Development of markers of risk and rational therapeutic approaches

 - Response to treatment: Mechanisms and respective biomarkers for prediction and monitoring of therapeutic response